Introduction to The Odyssey

 Surely you don’t think him an enemy, do you?
 (Book-VI)

-This example shows the use of rhetorical questions posed but different characters not to elicit answers but to stress upon the underlined idea.
+This example shows the use of rhetorical questions posed by different characters not to elicit answers but to stress upon the underlined idea.

 - Setting: The setting of the epic, The Odyssey, is spread over several places such as Mount Olympus, Ithaca, Aeaea, Ogygia, Scheria, etc.